Ian-Fund/Droplet-Interview/README.md

 # Line and Column

     I split the text file into an array of arrays where each item in the array is a row and each item in a row is a column.
-Then I took the misspelled word and searched for it in the rows and returned values of its row and column.
+Then I took the misspelled word and searched for it in the rows and r eturned values of its row and column.
+I changed the name of column to word to make it a bit more clear to

 # Surrounding Context